iluwatar/java-design-patterns/arrange-act-assert/README.md

 clearly about the three steps your test will perform.
 It makes tests more natural to write at the same time since you already have an outline.

-Real world example
+Real-world example

-> We need to write comprehensive and clear unit test suite for a class.
+> We need to write a comprehensive and clear unit test suite for a class.

 In plain words